 What exactly does pursuing a high-need subject area entail?
 For starters, high-need subject area teachers typically earn higher pay, get hired faster, and have job security.
 Read more about the benefits here.
 Let’s take a brief walk through each of the subject areas on the list:

 If you love working with children, help prepare them for the future!
 You can help them learn core subjects and skills such as reading, science, and mathematics.

 Becoming an Exceptional Children teacher is arguably one of the most rewarding careers.
 Exceptional Children teachers work with students who have a disability.
 The objective is to ensure that curriculum is accessible for these students who learn differently from their peers.

-As a Language Arts (LA) teacher, you will help your students learn English through various subjects and activities which incorporate reading, speaking and writing.
-Share you passion of language and literature with your students by becoming their LA teacher!
+As a Language Arts (LA) teacher, you will help your students learn English through various subjects and activities which incorporate reading, speaking, and writing.
+Share your passion for language and literature with your students by becoming their LA teacher!

 You may have read this acronym before, but what does it mean and why is it important?
 STEM stands for Science, Technology, Engineering and Mathematics.
 It is important because teacher shortages are reported for each subject area.
 The remaining two subject areas on our high-needs list fall under the umbrella of STEM.
 Read on for a brief overview of each.

 The key responsibility of a mathematics teacher is to teach general and advanced math topics to students.
 There is an important difference between knowing how to do math and knowing how to teach math.
 If you have a knack for explaining sticky concepts, consider becoming a mathematics teacher.